-4 Synchronous timing specifications in the AADL
+4 Synchronous specifications in the AADL

 All the AADL events that the timing annex needs are present in the behavior annex.
 Therefore, our proposal for a synchronous timing annex in the AADL will rest on the behavior annex AS56-02 as a foundation.
-It can be defined as an extension of the behavior annex but could, alternatively, be defined as a separate annex allowing to refine or specialize behavior annexes with a synchronous model of computations and communications.
+It can be defined as an extension of the behavior annex or, alternatively, as a separate annex or an attached property set that refines or specializes a given behavior annex with synchronous timing constraints.